Home

 Italian and Basque Speaking population

 Italian and Basque speaking population is one of the factors based on which Italian and Basque languages can be compared.
 The total count of Italian and Basque Speaking population in percentage is also given.
-The percentage of people speaking Italian language is 0.90 % whereas the percentage of people speaking Basque language is Not Available.
+The percentage of people speaking Italian language is 0.90 % whereas the percentage of people speaking Basque language is 0.12 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Italian and Basque on Italian vs Basque where you will get native speakers, speaking population in percentage and native names.

 Italian and Basque Language Codes